varabyte/kotter/README.md

 Kotter is multiplatform, supporting JVM and native targets.

+> [!TIP]
-The next sections deal with setting Kotter up, but you may wish to jump straight [to the usage section ▼](#-usage) to immediately start learning about this library.
+> The next sections deal with setting Kotter up, but you may wish to jump straight
+> [to the usage section ▼](#-usage) to immediately start learning about this library.

 ## 🐘 Gradle